Zimondi/Lab10/lab10.md

 ## **1. Introduction**
 In order to guarantee that security is incorporated into the software development lifecycle from the beginning, DevSecOps combines development, security, and operations into a single process.
 It places a strong emphasis on teamwork, automation, and ongoing security testing.

- In this lab, we use Docker Scout to check Docker images for vulnerabilities and GitHub Actions to automate CI/CD pipelines with integrated security scanning phases.
+ In this lab, I used Docker Scout to check Docker images for vulnerabilities and GitHub Actions to automate CI/CD pipelines with integrated security scanning phases.
 These solutions improve overall security posture and speed up safe software delivery by assisting in the early detection, reporting, and remediation of security vulnerabilities..

 ---